re-nft/docs/front/docs/Getting-started/user-experience.md

 How to rent a collateralized NFT - [Click here](https://youtu.be/Ro2MNmMGtOs)

-How to rent out your NFT with collateral
+How to rent out your NFT with collateral [Click here](https://youtu.be/4tQ84BDYtt0)